squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 If you've made it this far, thank you for your time and interest in Material for MkDocs!
-This is the first blog article that I decided to write after a short [Twitter survey] made me to. ~~You're invited to leave a comment to share your experiences with the new search implementation.~~[^9]
+This is the first blog article that I decided to write after a short [Twitter survey] made me to.
+You're invited to leave a comment to share your experiences with the new search implementation.

-  [^9]:
-    We've disabled comments due to Disqus' ads being so incredibly horrible and invasive.
-If you know a better alternative, please ping me at martin.donath@squidfunk.com.

   [Twitter survey]: https://twitter.com/squidfunk/status/1434477478823743488